 How giving back changed the Banks family Christmas tree

-Glue, string, and a few pictures brings the Banks family closer to one of the good causes they’ve been helping through the Solo Expenses Giving Back initiative, helping them to discover how massive life changes could be achieved through co-operation and a relatively small amount of money.
+Glue, string, and a few pictures brings the Banks family closer to one of the good causes they’ve been helping through the ExpenseOnDemand Giving Back initiative, helping them to discover how massive life changes could be achieved through co-operation and a relatively small amount of money.

 Alice galloped into the kitchen, blonde curls bobbing up and down.
 “Mummy, Mummy, Daddy says we need glue and string.
 Please can I have them?
 We’re mending the Christmas tree.”